 - 1. Barfield Grocery/ Williamson Grocery

 - 2. ca. 1930

 - 3. Single retail

 - 4. In 1877 Thomas J. Cater opened a mercantile store on this parcel.
 The old building was replaced with this structure in 1930.
 The Barfield grocery operated here until 1943.
 Williamson Grocery opened here around that time and operated into the mid-1980s.
 Since then, it has been an old -fashioned soda fountain and is currently a restaurant.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. No significant alterations/non-contributing elements